Choosing the Correct Size Breast Implants Mountain View

 If an implant that fits the base diameter is smaller than preferred, then the patient can see if she likes the look of the high-profile implant.
 A high-profile implants allows more volume in the same diameter than a moderate-profile implant.
 For example, instead of a 350 cc implant, the same width might accommodate an implant that is 450 or more.
 The difference is that the high-profile implant will not come out so far at the sides and will project forward more.
 Then, it is important to decide if the patient even likes the look of the high-profile implants.
 This is an individual taste, which is easily determined by trying on the different implant styles.
 We offer every patient the chance to see what she thinks of the moderate and high-profile implants.
 Some women immediately know that they do not like the look of high-profile implants, while some women find they prefer them.

-In summary, whether the sizing is done by computer or by use of sizing implants, if a woman has the chance to both see and feel the implants, and feel that she is in control of the process, the outcome will be good.
+In summary, when objective sizing is done and a woman has the chance to both see and feel the implants, try them on and compare sizes, and feel that she is in control of the process, the outcome will be good.
 If there is uncertainty, particularly a lot of uncertainty, then it is time to step back and use the information gained in this sizing process to re-evaluate what one really wants.
 Sometimes, after sizing the patient becomes very energized and enthusiastic, and sometimes she needs to stop and think for some time.
 In the end, by giving yourself time to adjust to the potential new image, you are likely to be happy and not to have regrets about your size choice.
 The doctor and staff can help, but should be non-judgmental and supportive, and not try to influence you or try to make your decision for you.